-NDAA FY 2017 Section Summary Section 707.
-(C) Improve population-based health outcomes by using a team approach to deliver case management, prevention, and wellness services to high-need and high-cost patients.
-(D) Focus on preventive care that emphasizes- (i) early detection and timely treatment of disease; (ii) periodic health screenings; and (iii) education regarding healthy lifestyle behaviors.
-(E) Coordinate and integrate health care across the continuum of care, connecting all aspects of the health care received by the patient, including the patient's health care team.
-(F) Facilitate access to health care providers, including- (i) after-hours care; (ii) urgent care; and (iii) through telehealth appointments, when appropriate.
-(G) Encourage patients to participate in making health care decisions.
+NDAA FY 2017 Section Summary Section (C) Improve population-based health outcomes by using a team approach to deliver case (c) Improve population-based nearly outcomes by using a team approach to deriver ease management, prevention, and wellness services to high-need and high-cost patients.
+(D) Focus on preventive care that emphasizes- (i) early detection and timely treatment of disease; (ii) periodic health screenings; and(iii) education regarding healthy lifestyle behaviors.
+(E) Coordinate and integrate health care across the continuum of care, connecting all aspects of the health care received by the patient, including the patient's health care (F) Facilitate access to health care providers, including- (i) after-hours care; (ii) urgent care; and (iii) through telehealth appointments, when appropriate.(G) Encourage patients to participate in making health care decisions.
 (H) Use evidence-based treatment protocols that improve the consistency of health care and eliminate ineffective, wasteful health care practices.
-No later than 180 days after the date of the enactment of this Act, the Secretary of Defense thell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees on Armed Services of the House of Representatives and the shell submit to the Committees of the House of Representatives and the shell submit to the Committees of the House of Representatives and the shell submit to the Committee Joint Trauma System shall submit to the Committees on Armed Services of the House of Representatives and the Senate an implementation plan to establish a Joint Trauma System within the Defense Health Agency that promotes improved trauma care to members of the Armed Forces and other individuals who are eligible to be treated for trauma at a military medical treatment facilities.
-The Joint Trauma System shall include the following elements: (1) Serve as a reference body for all trauma care provided across the military health system; (2) Establish standards of care for trauma services provided at military medical treatment facilities; (3) Coordinate the translation of research from the centers of excellence of the Department of Defense into standards of clinical trauma care; (4) Coordinate the incorporation of lessons learned from trauma education and training partnerships pursuant to section 708 into clinical practice.
-Section 708.
-Joint Trauma Education and Training Directorate The Secretary of Defense shall establish a Joint Trauma Education and Training Directorate (in this section referred to as the "Directorate") to ensure that the traumatologists of the Armed Forces maintain readiness and are able to be rapidly deployed for future armed conflicts.
-The Secretary may enter into partnerships with civilian academic medical centers and large metropolitan teaching hospitals that have level I civilian trauma centers to provide integrated Section 709. combat trauma teams, including forward surgical teams, with maximum exposure to a high volume of patients with critical injuries.
-Not later than January 1, 2018, the Secretary of Defense shall implement a system for Standardized system for scheduling medical scheduling medical appointments at military treatment facilities that is standardized throughout the military health system to enable timely access to care for covered beneficiaries. appointments at military treatment facilities The system implemented under paragraph (1) shall ensure that the appointment scheduling processes and procedures used within the military health system do not vary among military treatment facilities.
-Section 717.
-Evaluation and treatment of veterans and civilians at The Secretary of Defense shall authorize a veteran (in consultation with the Secretary of Veteran Affairs) or civilian to be evaluated and treated at a military treatment facility if the Secretary of Defense determines that- civilians at
+Section 707.
+No later than 180 days after the date of the enactment of this Act, the Secretary of Defense Joint Trauma shall submit to the Committees on Armed Services of the House of Representatives and the System Senate an implementation plan to establish a Joint Trauma System within the Defense Health Agency that promotes improved trauma care to members of the Armed Forces and other individuals who are eligible to be treated for trauma at a military medical treatment facilities. individuals who are engible to be realed for trauma at a minitary incurcar treatment facilities.
+The Joint Trauma System shall include the following elements: (1) Serve as a reference body for all trauma care provided across the military health system; (2) Establish standards of care for trauma services provided at military medical treatment facilities; (3) Coordinate the translation of research from the centers of excellence of the Department of Defense into standards of clinical trauma care; (4) Coordinate the incorporation of lessons learned from trauma education and training Section 708. partnerships pursuant to section 708 into clinical practice.
+The Secretary of Defense shall establish a Joint Trauma Education and Training Directorate Joint Trauma (in this section referred to as the "Directorate") to ensure that the traumatologists of the Education and Armed Forces maintain readiness and are able to be rapidly deployed for future armed Training conflicts.
+Directorate The Secretary may enter into partnerships with civilian academic medical centers and large metropolitan teaching hospitals that have level I civilian trauma centers to provide integrated combat trauma teams, including forward surgical teams, with maximum exposure to a high volume of patients with critical injuries.
+Section 709.
+Not later than January 1, 2018, the Secretary of Defense shall implement a system for Standardized scheduling medical appointments at military treatment facilities that is standardized system forthroughout the military health system to enable timely access to care for coveredschedulingbeneficiaries. medical appointments at at The system implemented under paragraph (1) shall ensure that the appointment scheduling military processes and procedures used within the military health system do not vary among military treatment treatment facilities. facilities Section 717.
+The Secretary of Defense shall authorize a veteran (in consultation with the Secretary of Evaluation and Veteran Affairs) or civilian to be evaluated and treated at a military treatment facility if the treatment of Secretary of Defense determines that- veterans and civilians at civinalis at